isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Applicability
 -------------

-Kea Configuration Backend (abbreviated as CB) is a feature first introduced in the 1.6.0 release, which provides Kea servers with the ability to manage and fetch their configuration from one or more databases.
-In the documentation, the term "Configuration Backend" may also refer to the particular Kea module providing support to manage and fetch the configuration information from the particular database type.
-For
-example: MySQL Configuration Backend is the logic implemented within the "mysql_cb" hooks library which provides a complete set of functions to manage and fetch the configuration information from the MySQL database.
+Kea Configuration Backend (CB or config backend) is a feature, first introduced in Kea 1.6.0, that gives Kea servers the ability to manage and fetch their configuration from one or more databases.
+In this documentation, the term "Configuration Backend" may also refer to the particular Kea module providing support to manage and fetch the configuration information from the particular database type.
+For example, MySQL Configuration Backend is the logic implemented within the ``mysql_cb`` hook library, which provides a complete set of functions to manage and fetch the configuration information from the MySQL database.

 In small deployments, e.g. those comprising a single DHCP server